 "Personal and household items" means all your household goods, furniture, furnishings, tools, garden equipment, china, silver, works of art, jewelry, clothes, and any other similar items.

-You do not have to fill in Subsection 3.2.
-Complete Subsection 3.2 if you want to specifically give your interest in all your personal and household items to one or more specific child, specific grandchild, or other person (like a parent or sibling).
+You do not have to fill in Section 3.2.
+Complete Subsection 3.2 if you want to specifically give your interest in all the items inside your home to your spouse or to one or more specific child, grandchild, or other person (like your parent or sibling).